Left 4 Dead

 "Cstrike_TitlesTXT_CT_Forces" "Infected" "Cstrike_TitlesTXT_CTs_Full" "The Infected team is full" "Cstrike_TitlesTXT_CTs_Win" "Infected win!"
 "Cstrike_TitlesTXT_Game_join_ct" "%s1 is joining the Infected" "Cstrike_TitlesTXT_Game_join_ct_auto" "%s1 is joining the Infected (auto)" "Cstrike_TitlesTXT_Game_join_terrorist" "%s1 is joining the Survivors" "Cstrike_TitlesTXT_Game_join_terrorist_auto" "%s1 is joining the Survivors (auto)" "Cstrike_TitlesTXT_Game_timelimit" "Time Remaining: %s1:%s2.
 Next campaign is %s3."
 "Cstrike_TitlesTXT_Terrorist_Forces" "Survivors" "Cstrike_TitlesTXT_Terrorists_Full" "The Survivor team is full" "Cstrike_TitlesTXT_Terrorists_Win" "Survivors win!"

 At first glance, these strings are leftovers from Counter-Strike.
 However, there's something unusual about them; the strings that refer to the counter-terrorists have “Infected” replace “Counter-Terrorist” and the Terrorist-related strings have “Survivors” replace “Terrorists”.

-This is because Left 4 Dead initially started life as a internal CS: Source mod under the working title of Terror-Strike, in which the Survivors had to plant a bomb (hense using Terrorists) then defend it from a horde of knife-bots.
+This is because Left 4 Dead initially started life as a internal CS: Source mod under the working title of Terror-Strike, in which the Survivors had to plant a bomb (hence using Terrorists) then defend it from a horde of knife-bots.

 Selectable Survivors and Infected